 Can I Modify or Appeal my Divorce Settlement?

 Once you sign your divorce agreement, or after a family court has issued a judgment, it can be difficult to change the terms of your divorce.
-There are circumstances, however, when pursuing a modification or appeal is justified.
-You have the legal right to file an appeal or a motion to modify to have a component of the agreement changed.
+But there are circumstances that allow for adjustments to your settlement.

 If you wish to appeal a court’s decision, you must enter a motion of appeal within 30 days of the original judgement.
 If you wish to pursue a modification of your divorce agreement, you can initiate that process at any time after the agreement was signed.